 Initially all girls have lessons in the traditional academic core subjects, in English Language and Literature, Mathematics, Geography, History, Physics, Chemistry, Biology, French and Latin, as well as in Music, Art, Drama, Food and Nutrition, Religious Studies, PE and ICT.
-In the second year of Senior House (Year 8) girls also begin German and Spanish.
+In the second year of Senior House (Year 8) girls also begin Spanish.

 Girls are encouraged to aim for breadth in their choice of subjects at GCSE level: Music, Fine Art, Graphic Design, Food and Nutrition, ICT and Business Studies, Chemistry, Biology, Physics or Double Award Science, Geography, History, Drama and Theatre Studies, Philosophy and Ethics and Physical Education are available in addition to a choice of foreign languages, including French, German and Spanish.

 The school is Christian in outlook and welcomes girls of all faiths.
 Everyone is expected to attend morning assembly and to play an active part in planning and taking services from time to time.
 Girls attend Religious Studies lessons and the subject is a popular option for GCSE and A level.

 Additional Learning Support

 Working across both Junior House and Senior House, the Additional Learning Support department provides purposeful care and guidance to students throughout their time at Westfield.
 The highly skilled ALS team offer in-class provision, small group intervention and one to one support, always designed around the unique and individual needs of our pupils' academic and emotional wellbeing.
 Whether it is providing increased challenge or extra assistance, the pupil centred approach of ALS is at the heart of Westfield's aspirational and nurturing environment.